-95. The assurance practitioner shall conclude as to whether the assurance practitioner has obtained reasonable or limited assurance, as appropriate, about the water accounting statements, note disclosures and accountability statement included in the general purpose water accounting report.
-That conclusion shall take into account the requirements of paragraphs 60 and 96-98 of this Standard.
+99. The assurance practitioner shall form a conclusion about whether the assurance practitioner has obtained reasonable or limited assurance, as appropriate, about the water accounting statements, note disclosures and accountability statement included in the general purpose water accounting report.
+That conclusion shall take into account the requirements of paragraphs 64 and 100-102 of this Standard.

-Limited Assurance Reasonable Assurance 96L.
+Limited Assurance Reasonable Assurance 100L.
 The assurance practitioner shall evaluate whether anything has come to the assurance practitioner's attention that causes the assurance practitioner to believe that the water accounting statements, note disclosures and accountability statement included in the general purpose water accounting report are not presented fairly, in all material respects, in accordance with the applicable criteria.
-96R.
+100R.
 The assurance practitioner shall evaluate whether the water accounting statements, note disclosures and accountability statement included in the general purpose water accounting report are presented fairly, in all material respects, in accordance with the applicable criteria.

-97. This evaluation shall include consideration of the qualitative aspects of the quantification approaches and reporting practices, including indicators of possible bias in judgements and decisions in the making of estimates and in preparing the general purpose water accounting report,10 and whether, in view of the applicable criteria:
+- 101. This evaluation shall include consideration of the qualitative aspects of the quantification approaches and reporting practices, including indicators of possible bias in judgements and decisions in the making of estimates and in preparing the general purpose water accounting report, and whether, in view of the applicable criteria: - (a) The quantification approaches and reporting policies selected and applied are consistent with the applicable criteria and are appropriate;

-10 Indicators of possible bias do not themselves constitute misstatements for the purposes of drawing conclusions on the reasonableness of individual estimates.
+&lt;sup>20 Indicators of possible bias do not themselves constitute misstatements for the purposes of drawing conclusions on the reasonableness of individual estimates.

-- (a) The quantification approaches and reporting policies selected and applied are consistent with the applicable criteria and are appropriate; - (b) Estimates made in preparing the report are reasonable; - (c) The information presented is relevant, reliable, complete, comparable and understandable; - (d) There is adequate disclosure of the applicable criteria, and other matters, including uncertainties, such that intended users can understand the significant judgements made in its preparation; and (Ref: Para.
-A21, A161-A163) - (e) The terminology used in the general purpose water accounting report is appropriate. - 98.
-The evaluation required by paragraph 96L-96R shall also include consideration of: - (a) The overall presentation, structure and content of the general purpose water accounting report; and - (b) When appropriate in the context of the criteria, the wording of the assurance conclusion, or other engagement circumstances, whether the general purpose water accounting report represents the underlying water assets and water liabilities in a manner that achieves fair presentation.
+- (b) Estimates made in preparing the report are reasonable; - (c) The information presented is relevant, reliable, complete, comparable and understandable; - (d) There is adequate disclosure of the applicable criteria, and other matters, including uncertainties, such that intended users can understand the significant judgements made in its preparation; and (Ref: Para.
+A22, A168-A170) - (e) The terminology used in the general purpose water accounting report is appropriate. - 102.
+The evaluation required by paragraph 100L-100R shall also include consideration of: - (a) The overall presentation, structure and content of the general purpose water accounting report; and - (b) When appropriate in the context of the criteria, the wording of the assurance conclusion, or other engagement circumstances, whether the general purpose water accounting report represents the underlying water assets and water liabilities, changes in water assets and water liabilities and water flows in a manner that achieves fair presentation.